contracourse/blogpage/content/docs/bart.md

 structure and leaf parameter.

-Additive regression trees have splitting nodes that gives you smaller prediction spaces and by adding them up it gives you get a better picture of the overall prediction space.
+Additive regression trees have splitting nodes that gives you smaller prediction spaces by adding them up leaving a better picture of the overall prediction space.
 You have a bunch of weak learners to get a clear picture of the whole.
 You are taking each small part of the regression tree that outputs a weak learner by itself and adding them up to get a bigger picture.
-To address the overfitting problem, the Bayesian approach here penalize against it through regularization prior, in the same the regularization term does in the boosting algorithm.
-Data goes through each tree, only the residual flows to the next tree, the regularization prior balances the data in order to prevent overfitting.
+To address the overfitting problem, the Bayesian approach penalizes against it through regularization priors.
+In the same way the regularization term does for the boosting algorithms.
+Data goes through each tree and only the residual flows to the next tree, the regularization prior balances the data in order to prevent overfitting.

 BART uses non-parametric regression models which is commonly used when relationships between variables are more complex and difficult to express.
-Non-parametric can also be useful for exploratory data analysis, as they can help to identify patterns and relationships that may not be apparent with simple summary statistics.
+Non-parametric regression can also be useful for exploratory data analysis, as they can help to identify patterns and relationships that may not be apparent with simple summary statistics.

 ## Approach

-I’ve gathered some economic data from the FRED site (the “fredr” R-package, allows me to access the Fred database via an API) and I’m trying to develop a BART algorithm to forecast the unemployment rate for America from 2004 till end of 2022.
+I’ve gathered some economic data from the FRED site (the “fredr” R-package allows you to access the Fred database via an API) and I’m trying to develop a BART algorithm to forecast the unemployment rate for America.

 My dataset can be
-seen below, starting from 2004 until the end of 2022; the UNRATE is the predictive variable \\(\hat{y}\\) with the remaining independent variables \\(x\\).
+seen below.
+Observation starting from 2004 until the end of 2022; the UNRATE is the predictive variable \\(\hat{y}\\) with the remaining independent variables \\(x\\).

 ```{r snippetName, echo=F}